Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/native-restaking/create-eigenpod/README.md

 ![copy-address](/img/restake-guides/native-create-eigenpod4.png)

 :::info
-This address is responsible for all subsequent restaking and withdrawal operations from that EigenPod.
+This address is responsible for all subsequent restaking and withdrawal activities associated with that EigenPod.
 :::

 :::warning